 Icons Description

 \$ 1)) PTT Express Voice client status.

-Rx The RxLogger app is running.
+Rx Indicates the RxLogger app is running.

-A Bluetooth scanner is connected to the device.
+Indicates the Bluetooth scanner is connected to the device.

-A. A ring scanner is connected to the device in HID mode.
+A. .
+Indicates the ring scanner is connected to the device in HID mode.

 Status Icons

 Status icons display system information for the device.